Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/readme.md

 * [Clip geometry](ArcGIS.WinUI.Viewer/Samples/Geometry/ClipGeometry) - Clip a geometry with another geometry.
 * [Convex hull](ArcGIS.WinUI.Viewer/Samples/Geometry/ConvexHull) - Create a convex hull for a given set of points.
 The convex hull is a polygon with shortest perimeter that encloses a set of points.
 As a visual analogy, consider a set of points as nails in a board.
 The convex hull of the points would be like a rubber band stretched around the outermost nails.
 * [Convex hull list](ArcGIS.WinUI.Viewer/Samples/Geometry/ConvexHullList) - Generate convex hull polygon(s) from multiple input geometries.
+* [Create and edit geometries](ArcGIS.WinUI.Viewer/Samples/Geometry/CreateAndEditGeometries) - Use the Geometry Editor to create new point, multipoint, polyline, or polygon geometries or to edit existing geometries by interacting with a map view.
 * [Create geometries](ArcGIS.WinUI.Viewer/Samples/Geometry/CreateGeometries) - Create simple geometry types.
 * [Cut geometry](ArcGIS.WinUI.Viewer/Samples/Geometry/CutGeometry) - Cut a geometry along a polyline.
 * [Densify and generalize](ArcGIS.WinUI.Viewer/Samples/Geometry/DensifyAndGeneralize) - A multipart geometry can be densified by adding interpolated points at regular intervals.
 Generalizing multipart geometry simplifies it while preserving its general shape.
 Densifying a multipart geometry adds more vertices at regular intervals.